 Question: Can the iPhone 7 go underwater?

 Answer: The Apple iPhone 7 is not waterproof, but is water resistant.
 Water resistant means the phone could easily survive a splash of water, or a quick dip into water.

 In fact, as the small print for the newer iPhones make it perfectly clear, liquid damage is not covered under warranty.

-While many outlets are reporting the new iPhones as being “waterproof”, in fact, it comes with the same “splash-proof” description as the first-gen Apple Watch.
+While many outlets are reporting the new iPhones as being “waterproof”.
+But in fact, it comes with the same “splash-proof” description as the first-gen Apple Watch.
 As Apple noted about that device:

 “Apple Watch is splash and water resistant but not waterproof.
-You can, for example, wear and use Apple Watch during exercise, in the rain, and while washing your hands, but submerging Apple Watch is not recommended.”
+But you can, wear and use the Apple Watch during exercise, in the rain, and while washing your hands.
+But submerging the Apple Watch is not recommended.”

 What does IP67 / IP68 water resistance mean?

 The “not recommended” bit is explained a bit more by understanding what is meant by IP67 and IP68-level certification.
 The “IP” part stands for International Protection marking, referring to a standard created by the International Electrotechnical Commission (IEC).

 The “6” of IP67 refers to the device’s dust-resistance level, along with sand and dirt.
 This means that in an eight-hour test, there was “no ingress of dust” for the device.

 The “7” and “8” digit relates to the relative waterproofing of the device, which refers to protection against, “ingress of water in harmful quantity.
 When the enclosure is immersed in water under defined conditions of pressure and time. (up to 1m of submersion for the “7” and up to 2m for the “8”).
 But the newer iPhones should be protected against being submerged in “fresh” water for up to 30 minutes.
 Finally, that’s everything you need to know about the difference between IP67 and IP68 water resistant meaning.